 Van Rossum designed Python with readability as a first principle.
 Python code is enforced to be indented correctly (using whitespace to denote code blocks rather than curly braces), which makes programs visually consistent and easier to read.
 The syntax is deliberately close to natural English — you write “if x is greater than 5” approximately as “if x > 5:” — which reduces the cognitive overhead for beginners.

-The language also made deliberate trade-offs that prioritised developer productivity over raw execution speed.
+The language also made deliberate trade-offs that prioritized developer productivity over raw execution speed.
 Python code typically takes less time to write than equivalent C++ or Java code, at the cost of running somewhat more slowly.
 This trade-off is the right one for the majority of programs, where developer time is more constrained than computing time.

 The Scientific Community’s Role